Krillh/Airzlinshire/Gvar/Old Gvar.md

 - Prepositions: describes how an object relates to a verb.
 - Conjunctions:  divide a sentence into 2 clauses and describes the connection between them.
 - Particles: mark different parts of sentences, create emphasis, or mark questions.
-- Sentence Relators (SRs): separate sentences and describe how two
+- Sentence Relators (SRs): separate sentences and describe how two sentences connect.
+- Combinators: apply binary or unary logic, most often linking things (ie "and", "or", "not")
 ## SVO
 Old Gvar is SVO (Subject, Verb, Object).
 This means that the subject comes before the verb, then the object.
 Here's an example in English:
 $$\underbrace{\text{Mark}}_{\text{subject}}\;\underbrace{\text{wants}}_{verb}\;\text{a }\underbrace{\text{pear}}_{\text{object}}.$$